How Secure Is Your Business Premises?

 Do Background Checks

 When you employ someone, make sure that you do the necessary background checks without cutting any corners or making assumptions.
-A lot of crime against businesses can come from within the organisation, so it pays to be sure exactly who you are employing.
+A lot of crime against businesses can come from within the organization, so it pays to be sure exactly who you are employing.
 Background checks before employing someone can help to prevent any risk of employee theft, while implementing a system of visitor passes helps to keep a record of exactly who is going in and of the premises and when.

 Keep Equipment And Customer Data Safe